 This last type of rivet has a more narrow application outside of heavy construction.
 The split legs of these rivets do not hold metal together.
 Instead, split rivets work best with wood, leather or similarly soft materials.

 Several industries use pop rivets in addition to other types.
 You’ll find them in:

-Traditional forged rivets are the kind you see on heavy ironwork and may be used on aircraft and other large equipment.
+Traditional forged rivets are the kind you see on heavy ironwork and may be used on aircraft and other large equipment to permanently join aluminum alloys where it is difficult to solder.
 Split rivets may be used in furniture making or in other woodworking and craftsman applications.